FMMT666/launchpad.py/README.md

 ### Install as Python package

+#### Via pip

+t.b.d...

+#### From local file system

-From the base directory, simply execute the command
+If you downloaded the Launchpad.py source package, simply execute the command

       python setup.py install

-or
+from the base directory or

       sudo python setup.py install